-Retirement Age and Benefit for

-Inactive Vested Members:Pension benefit paid at the later of age 59 or the current attained age.
-For reciprocals, 4.25% compens

-increases per annum.
+Pension benefit paid at the later of age 60 or the current attained age for members retiring from deferred status and at the later of age 59 and the current attained age for members retiring from reciprocal status.
+For reciprocals, 4.00% compensation increases per annum.

 Other Reciprocal Service: 5% of future inactive vested members will work at a reciprocal system.

-Service: Employment service is used for eligibility determination purposes.
-Benefit service is used for benefit calculation purposes.
+Service: Benefit service is used for benefit calculation purposes.
+For eligibility determination purposes, employment service is used for currently active members and vesting service is used for currently inactive members.
 Future Benefit Accruals: 1.0 year of service credit per year.
 Unknown Data for Members: Same as those exhibited by members with similar known characteristics.
 If not specified, members are assumed to be male.
 Form of Payment: All active and inactive Tier 1 and Tier 3 members who are assumed to be married or with domestic partners at retirement are assumed to elect the 50% Joint and Survivor Cash Refund Annuity.
 For Tier 1 Enhanced, the continuance percentage is 70% for service retirement and nonservice-connected disability, and 80% for service-connected disability.
 Those members who are assumed to be un-married or without domestic partners are assumed to elect the Single Cash Refund Annuity.
 Percent Married/Domestic Partner: For all active and inactive members, 76% of male participants and 52% of female participants are assumed to be married or with domestic partner at pre-retirement death or retirement.
 Age and Gender of Spouse: For all active and inactive members, male members are assumed to have a female spouse who is 3 years younger than the member and female members are assumed to have a male spouse who is 2 years older than the member.
 Actuarial Funding Policy Actuarial Cost Method: Entry Age Cost Method, level percent of salary.
-Entry age is calculated as age on the valuation date minus years of employment service.
+Entry age is calculated as age on the valuation date minus years of benefit service rounded down to the number of completed years.
 Both the normal cost and the actuarial accrued liability are calculated on an individual basis.
 Actuarial Value of Assets: Market value of assets (MVA) less unrecognized returns in each of the last seven years.
 Unrecognized return is equal to the difference between the actual market return and the expected return on the market value, and is recognized over a seven-year period.
 The actuarial value of assets (AVA) is limited by a 40% corridor; the AVA cannot be less than 60% of MVA, nor greater than 140% of MVA.
 Valuation Value of Assets: The portion of the total actuarial value of assets allocated for retirement benefits, based on a prorated share of market value.
 Amortization Policy: The amortization method for the UAAL is a level percent of payroll, assuming annual increases in total covered payroll equal to inflation plus across the board increases (other than inflation).
 Changes in the UAAL due to actuarial gains/losses are amortized over separate 15-year periods.
 Changes in the UAAL due to assumption or method changes are amortized over separate 20-year periods.
 Plan changes, including the 2009 ERIP, are amortized over separate 15-year periods.
 Future ERIPs will be amortized over 5 years.
 Any actuarial surplus is amortized over 30 years.
 All the bases on or before June 30, 2012, except those arising from the 2009 ERIP and the two (at that time) GASB 25/27 layers, were combined and amortized over 30 years effective June 30, 2012.